Snehap0812/Secure-File-Transferring-in-Cloud-Computing-/README.md

 **File Download Page**
 ![Download Page](screenshots/download.png)

-## System Workflow:
+## System Workflow

+The application follows a structured lifecycle to ensure data integrity and simulated cloud security:

- 1.User uploads a file via the web interface.
+1.  **User Upload:** The user selects a file through the web interface.
- 2.File is stored in the uploads/ folder temporarily.
+2.  **Staging:** The file is initially stored in the `uploads/` directory for temporary processing.
- 3.Application moves the file to the cloud/ folder (simulated storage).
+3.  **Cloud Transfer:** The system moves the file to the `cloud/` folder, which acts as the simulated persistent storage.
- 4.Users can download files from the cloud folder via the interface.
+4.  **Secure Retrieval:** Users can browse and download files directly from the cloud storage via the secure interface.
- 5.Runtime folders ensure the system works smoothly without pre-existing files.
+5.  **Runtime Management:** The system automatically manages local directories to ensure a smooth experience without needing pre-existing manual folder creation.

-## Future Enhancements:
+## Future Enhancements

- 1.Add user authentication and access control 2.Integrate real cloud storage (AWS S3 / Google Cloud) 3.Add file versioning or logging for uploads/downloads 4.Support multi-user environments
+To take this project to a production-ready level, the following features are planned:

+1. **User Authentication:** Implement robust login systems with role-based access control (RBAC).
+2. **Production Cloud Integration:** Replace the simulated storage with **AWS S3** or **Google Cloud Storage** buckets.
+3. **Version Control & Logging:** Add file versioning and a detailed audit trail for every upload and download action.
+4. **Multi-Tenancy:** Support multi-user environments with private, isolated folders for each account.

+---

 Author: Sneha P

+## Disclaimer

+This project is intended for educational purposes regarding cloud simulation and ECC logic.
+Ensure proper security protocols are followed before deploying to a production environment.